demon Arioch

 Origins

-Arioch’s story changes from being a royal figure on Earth to a notorious figure in the Heavens.
+Arioch’s story changes from being a royal figure on Earth to a notorious entity in the Heavens.
 He started in the ancient Near East, especially in early Mesopotamia, before Jewish and Christian beliefs changed his role.

 The Historical and Biblical Foundation